scottrippey/next-router-mock/README.md

 ### Storybook Configuration

-Globally enable `next-router-mock` by adding the following webpack alias to your Storybook configuration.
+Globally enable `@cubbk/next-router-mock` by adding the following webpack alias to your Storybook configuration.

 In `.storybook/main.js` add: